Poorlatatos/I3E_ASG1_JaasperLee/README.md

 - Overall the game should be pretty straightfoward, look out for signs that explain what you need to do to get over certain obstacles.
 I recommend if you can't reach up high in certain places just find boxes all over the map and stack them up high to reach these areas.

+Credit -
+Modular First Person Controller by - JeCase
+Low-Poly Simple Nature Pack by - JustCreate
+BGM & SFX provided by - Kevin Macleod & FreeMusicArchive

+Other assets are made by me personally in Maya 2026.